-How do we handle the boy crisis? – part 2
+How do we handle the boy crisis?

 by Joseph Cohen, President and co-founder, Empowered Fathers in Action (EFA) Foundation

-The largest disparity in the causes of death within the fifteen categories adapted from the National Center for Health Statistics’ National Vital Statistics Report is from Heart Disease, Cancer, Liver Disease, and Parkinson’s Disease.
-“The disease that gives your son a predictably shorter life is the outcome,” says Warren Farrell, Ph.D, co-author of The Boy Crisis.
-“Our expectations for him as a male contribute to the cause.”
+There is a disparity in the causes of death within the fifteen categories adapted from the National Center for Health Statistics’ National Vital Statistics Report.
+The largest disparity is from Heart Disease, Cancer, Liver Disease, and Parkinson’s Disease.
+“The disease that gives your son a predictably shorter life is the outcome,” says Warren Farrell, Ph.D., author of The Boy Crisis.
+“Our expectations for him as a male contribute to the cause.

-Farrell shines a light on the “almost exclusively” all-male occupations.
-Death on the Job: The Toll of Neglect, published in 2015 by the AFL-CIO, reports 150 workers to die daily from hazardous working conditions — and predictably, ninety-two percent are male, according to the Census of Fatal Occupational Injuries, published in the same year by US Bureau of Labor Statistics.
+”The AFL-CIO published Death on the Job: The Toll of Neglect in 2015.
+It reports 150 workers to die daily from hazardous working conditions.
+Predictably, ninety-two percent are male, according to the Census of Fatal Occupational Injuries.
+The U.S. Bureau of Labor Statistics published this in 2015.
 “The less formal education and more children your son has,” says Farrell, “the more likely he’ll help his family live a better life by risking his own.”
-The Death Professions: My Body, Not My Choice is a chapter Warren Farrell included in his 1993 book The Myth of Male Power.
+The Death Professions: My Body, Not My Choice is a chapter in Farrell’s 1993 book The Myth of Male Power.

-Several decades ago women ranked education as the eleventh most important attribute in a husband, while recently women rank education as the fourth most important, according to a 2016 article published in the Washington Post entitled “What Men and Women Wanted in a Spouse in 1939— and How Different It Is Today.
+Several decades ago women ranked education as the eleventh most important attribute in a husband.
+Recently women rank education as the fourth most important, according to a 2016 article published in the Washington Post entitled What Men and Women Wanted in a Spouse in 1939— and How Different It Is Today.

 - In neighborhoods where marriage is scarce, fathers are scarce, and more than half of boys don’t finish high school.
 Boys drop out.

-- The less education a young man has, the more likely he is to be unemployed or underemployed.
+- • The less education a young man has, the more likely he is to be unemployed or underemployed.
 Boys are left out of the workplace.

-- Some of the women with whom he nonetheless has sex become pregnant, and raise children without him.
+- • Some of the women with whom he nonetheless has sex become pregnant, and raise children without him.
 Thus, we’re back to square one: the left-out dad with the drop-out son.

-Anyone aware of the trend in robotics and artificial intelligence would agree that much of the muscle required in manufacturing and construction will inevitably transition to a greater need for mental skills.
-For example, if your son wants a well-paid welding job in the future he will need to have some higher education background in physics and chemistry.
+Anyone aware of the trend in robotics and artificial intelligence knows that much of the muscle required in manufacturing and construction will inevitably transition.
+That transition will be to a greater need for mental skills.
+For example, if your son wants a well-paid welding job in the future he will need to get a higher education background in physics and chemistry.
 If he wants to earn his living with computers, learning how to code, program and develop software is mandatory.

-Although his father or grandfather may have worked on appliances like refrigerators, thermostats or cars, your son must also learn how these machines collect and exchange data using embedded sensors.
+His father or grandfather may have worked on appliances like refrigerators, thermostats or cars.
+But your son must also learn how these machines collect and exchange data using embedded sensors.
 In other words, he’s going to have to understand the interrelatedness of technology.
+Can you see that the common denominator is his mind?
+His mind educated in “boy-friendly” ways, according to Farrell.

-If a boy sets a concrete goal of becoming a welder that motivates him to study the physics and chemistry required to succeed.
-And how might his school encourage him?
-With vocational training, of course; however, most U.S. schools have been decreasing vocational education.
-But Japan has actually increased its vocational education programs, with 23 percent of Japan’s high school graduates studying at vocational schools.
-In fact, 99.6 percent of Japanese vocational students received jobs upon graduation, according to “Vocational Schools on the Move” published in Japan Today.”The psychological and economic implications of that are infinite,” says Farrell.
+Unfortunately, most US schools have been decreasing vocational education.
+But Japan has increased its vocational education programs.
+Twenty-three percent of Japanese students graduate from vocational education programs.
+In fact, ninety-nine percent of Japanese vocational students got jobs upon graduation, according to Vocational Schools on the Move published in Japan Today.”The psychological and economic implications of that are infinite,” says Farrell.
 It’s not surprising that some Japanese schools are actively recruiting foreign students.